 Avail of an internet plan prior to boarding

-Do you absolutely need internet access throughout the duration of the cruise?
+Do you absolutely need cruise ship internet access throughout the duration of the cruise?
 Do you think you’ll be doing more than just the occasional Facebook or email check?

 If your answer is a yes, then you might want to include a voyage-long package in your cruise inclusions.
 They are often discounted, which let you save considerably on internet surfing expenses.
 These packages can also vary per ship, and may depend on either on megabyte/MB consumption, per minute, or per hour use.